NHQ/opa/README.md

 # opa

 A quick command line server for prototyping [browserified](https://github.com/substack/node-browserify) front end modules and apps.

 Basically this modules replaces the two step process of browseriflying your bundle and running a static server.

+opa uses the newest version of browserify, and also uses the [brfs](https://github.com/substack/brfs) [transform](https://github.com/substack/node-browserify#btransformtr) to automatically turn for fs.readFileSync() of any file into strings you can use in your code.

 I use it with this little boiler code repo called [beaker](https://github.com/nhq/beaker)